-Susan Sontag on Courage and Resistance
+Susan Sontag on Moral Courage and the Power of Principled Resistance to Injustice

 By Maria Popova